fortran-lang/fortran-lang.org/_posts/2020-05-01-Fortran-Newsletter-May-2020.md

 ## WG5 Convenor candidates

-This month was also the deadline for the [WG5](https://wg5-fortran.org/) convenor candidates to apply for the next 3-year term (2021-2024).
+Last month was also the deadline for the [WG5](https://wg5-fortran.org/) convenor candidates to apply for the next 3-year term (2021-2024).
 There are two candidates: